 - Read and understand the Company Safety Policy and carry out their work in accordance with its requirements - Know the legal requirements affecting the use of the machine and ensure that the machine is used in accordance with those requirements - Ensure that any defect in the machine is reported immediately to their line Manager.
 Do not continue to operate the machine if the defect affects its safe use - Make regular inspections of the machine for defects at least once a week - Ask for, and use, ear protection to ensure that they do not suffer from gradual loss of hearing due to prolonged exposure to noise - Never try to use any machine for work for which it was not designed.
-If in doubt, ask the Plant Manager for advice - Wear suitable safety footwear and protective clothing, as they are exposed to the same hazards as others on the site when not in the cab of the machine, and use personal protective equipment allocated according to the instructions and training provided - Suggest ways to eliminate hazards or improve working methods - Ensure when operating the machine that other persons are well clear, especially if reversing - Ensure, if necessary, that they work with a Banksman, and if so, they are both sure before starting work of the meaning of signals which may be used - · Report all accidents or damage, however minor, to supervisor - Check, prior to starting work, with the Site Agent or other supervision of the location of underground or overhead services.
-Do not approach or excavate within close proximity of services - Ensure that if the machine is used for lifting purposes it is sited on a firm, level, well consolidated base with suitable bearing timbers used under extended outriggers, if applicable - Co-operate with Mr C Rutkowski from C2 Safety and act on their recommendations - In liaison with their immediate supervisor, ensure that all reasonable steps are taken to protect the general public against any hazards which may be created by the site or workplace activities - Not partake in drinking alcohol or the taking of drugs whilst at work - Report any injury which results from an accident at work, even if the injury does not stop them working - Notify their supervisor if they are taking medication legitimately prescribed by a doctor when it could adversely affect their performance, e.g. cause drowsiness
+If in doubt, ask the Plant Manager for advice - Wear suitable safety footwear and protective clothing, as they are exposed to the same hazards as others on the site when not in the cab of the machine, and use personal protective equipment allocated according to the instructions and training provided - Suggest ways to eliminate hazards or improve working methods - Ensure when operating the machine that other persons are well clear, especially if reversing - Ensure, if necessary, that they work with a Banksman, and if so, they are both sure before starting work of the meaning of signals which may be used - Report all accidents or damage, however minor, to supervisor - Check, prior to starting work, with the Site Agent or other supervision of the location of underground or overhead services.
+Do not approach or excavate within close proximity of services - Ensure that if the machine is used for lifting purposes it is sited on a firm, level, well consolidated base with suitable bearing timbers used under extended outriggers, if applicable - Co-operate with Mr C Rutkowski from C2 Safety and act on their recommendations - In liaison with their immediate supervisor, ensure that all reasonable steps are taken to protect the general public against any hazards which may be created by the site or workplace activities - Not partake in drinking alcohol or the taking of drugs within unreasonable time before attending work - Report any injury which results from an accident at work, even if the injury does not stop them working - Notify their supervisor if they are taking medication legitimately prescribed by a doctor when it could adversely affect their performance, e.g. cause drowsiness - Ensure suitable permits to work and piling matt sign off sheet are issued, signed and completed prior any works commencing

 In addition to the above responsibilities, the Health and Safety at Work Act 1974 places legal duties and statutory responsibilities on all employees.
+These are: Section 7 of the Health and Safety at Work Act 1974 states: